Daryl Duke Prize Rules

 - No person who has been a registered student in a secondary or post-secondary credit program in any discipline, including film studies, at any time since January 1, 2017 is eligible to enter or contribute to an entry.

 - The Prize has been established to support new and ‘up-and-coming’ writers.
 No person who has more than two produced feature film credits, or more than four hours of TV drama production credits, is eligible to enter or contribute to an entry.

 - Each entry shall be accompanied by the entrant’s or, in the case of an entry by multiple persons, the lead contact person’s full name and contact information valid in the four months following the submission deadline, including postal address, email address and telephone number.

-- Entries shall contain no information identifying the entrant(s) within the body of the treatment or screenplay.
+- Entries shall contain no information identifying the entrant(s) within the body of the screenplay.
 Eligible entries will be judged on an anonymous basis.

-- The Daryl Duke Foundation may, at its discretion, publish elements of the winning treatment or screenplay, as well as the biographical sketch(es) of the winning entrant(s), including electronically over the internet at a time of its choosing after the prize winner has been announced.
+- The Daryl Duke Foundation may, at its discretion, publish elements of the winning screenplay, as well as the biographical sketch(es) of the winning entrant(s), including electronically over the internet at a time of its choosing after the Prize winner has been announced.
 The winner(s) will be required to grant a licence or assignment to this effect.

 - An entry must be under the creative control of the entrant and not have won an award previously.